NuevoFoundation/workshops/content/english/microbit/_index.md

   count--;
 }

-//for loop - counts down from 10 for (var i = 10; i > 0; i--) {
+// for loop - counts down from 10
+for (var i = 10; i > 0; i--) {
   alert(i);
 }

-//endless while loop
+// Endless while loop
 while (true) {
-  //this will happen over and over again forever since the condition will never be false. true is always true.
+  // This will happen over and over again forever since the condition will never be false. true is always true.
 }

-//break;	//stops a loop immediately and moves to line below the loop
+// break;	// stops a loop immediately and moves to line below the loop
 ```

 ## Getting started with Micro:Bits